EcstasyH/BCunbounded/README.md

 FM 2024 (Embedded System track)
 Paper 113

+## Updates

+- 2025.2.10, update julia and packages to fix a bug.

 ## Preparation

 - Mosek solver (v10.2) for solving SDPs.
-- Julia (v1.9.2) for formulating Sum-of-Squares relaxations and translating them into SDPs
+- Julia (v1.11.3) for formulating Sum-of-Squares relaxations and translating them into SDPs
 - Mathematica (v12) or Wolfram Engine (v14.0) for posterior verification and plotting graphs.

 (Skip this part if you are using the virtual machine image.)
 Follow the instructions to prepare the environment: